 - Both an upright and a canister vacuum

 - Lift-away pod is useful - especially for stairs

 - Shorter folks may find the handle too long

 Consumers seem somewhat at odds with respect to the vacuum weight.
 Most feel the unit is lightweight and find it easy to lift and move about.
 However there are some comments that the vacuum is too heavy and some owners even report sending the machine back and looking for a lighter vacuum.
-At 15.6 lbs it is our opinion that the NV752 is about average in weight.
+At 16.7 lbs it is our opinion that the NV752 is about average in weight (it is 15.6 lbs if you do not include the power cable).
 It is neither particularly heavy nor particularly light.
 For less heavy machines you may want to look at our list of lightweight vacuums.

 The vacuum is known to have exceptional suction and Shark even report that it has stronger suction than the Dyson DC65 upright.
 As a result many consumers are impressed with the amount of dust and debris that the vacuum pulls up.
 Although there are some comments indicating that suction controls (even a simple manual suction release) would be helpful as the powerful suction can pull up rug edges.
 That being said, there is a setting on the vacuum handle – Thick Carpet/Area Rug – which does vent (release) some of the unit’s suction.

 Another popular feature is the ability of the NV752 to be an upright, a canister, and to some extent a handheld vacuum (sometimes referred to as the machine’s 3-in-1 capabilities).
 It is also considered very easy to use and to switch from one configuration to another – switches and clips are intuitive and well placed.